Interested in becoming a travel blogger? Trying to learn how to start a travel blog and get paid? Then these travel blog tips are for you!

 When you’re starting a travel blog, consider taking courses on a range of topics.
 This is another one of my biggest regrets as a new travel blogger.
 I never took a single blogging course, nor did I do any formal trainings because of the upfront costs, etc. I think my path to becoming a successful travel blogger would’ve been much shorter if I had.

-Given that he’s literally the top dog in the industry, I think his courses gives you a great bang for your buck!
+Given that he’s literally the top dog in the industry, I think his courses gives you a good bang for your buck!

 How to become a travel blogger: invest in yourself with digital tools